Samford University Bishop Guild Debate Tournament

 Noah Biblis Paradigm

 Background: I debated PF at Auburn High School for three years.
-I am currently a sophomore at Auburn University.
+I am currently a junior at Auburn University studying economics and political science.
 This is my second year judging.

 Speed: I believe that spreading undermines the core values of PF debate.
 If a debater spreads, I will not flow it.